User Manual – Durst

 5. Click Save Template [5] to save or overwrite the template.

-Figure 4: The Sheet Configuration settings area with the selected OMET Mark
+Figure 4: The Sheet Configuration settings area with the OMET Mark selected

 1. The dialog Edit Template opens.